Luang Prabang - The Jewel of Indochina

 The oldest part of the city dates back to around the 7th century, and the city served as the royal national capital from the 1300s until 1560, when King Setthathirath moved the capital to Vientiane.
 Vientiane was completely destroyed by Siam (Thailand) in 1828 and the capital moved back to LP.
 LP in turn was largely destroyed by Chinese guerillas in 1887, at which time the Lao king asked the French (who were then jockeying for position with the British) to create a protectorate.
 The French built their modern capital in Vientiane but the king remained in Luang Prabang.
 This was a blessing for Luang Prabang — both cities had to be rebuilt from the ground up, but Luang Prabang retained much more of its historic essence and ambience in the process.

-Lodging is more expensive in Luang Prabang than in most of Laos – in most places you can get a good, basic private room in a guesthouse for 100,000 kip / $6.
-In LP you’ll struggle to get below 300,000 kip / $18 for a private room (prices as of early 2023).
+Lodging is more expensive in Luang Prabang than in most of Laos – in most of Laos, as of early 2023 you could get a good, basic private room in a guesthouse for 100,000 kip / $6.
+But in LP the cheapest private rooms where around 300,000 kip / $18.
 Prices go as high as several hundred dollars per night for 5-star luxury.
-As elsewhere in Laos, most lodging is not listed on the internet.
-On weekends in peak season (November to February), the city does fill up, so you should book in advance on the internet, even if you have to pay more.
+As elsewhere in Laos, a lot of good lodging is not listed on the internet.
+On weekends in peak season (November to February), the city does fill up, so you should book in advance on the internet, even though you will have to pay more to cover the internet booking sites’ massive commissions.
+The is even more true during the Chinese and Vietnamese New Years, when the city gets overpriced and badly overcrowded by tourists from those countries (only in LP - this is not an issue anywhere else in Laos).
 At any other time, you can just arrive, see a few places, and choose one.

 The heart of the tourist district is in the oldest part of town (more than 1,000 years old), between Phousi Hill and Wat Xieng Tong monastery.
 You can get very nice accommodation further out and sometimes a little cheaper.
 But I always stay here because I love the colonial architecture and the atmosphere.
 Just one block away from the busy main street, you’ll be amazed how quiet it is.